mongodb-js/runner/README.md

 - [x] use lone to prebake binaries and upload to releases
 - [x] support auth
 - [ ] HTTP control like mongodb-bridge
+- [ ] Use -version-manager to prepare env, add to travis, add ci gulp task
-- [ ] option for version, integrated with @imlucas/mongodb-version-manager
+- [ ] option for version, integrated with -version-manager
 - [ ] integrate @imlucas/mongodb-bridge fully as a option `bridge: true`.
     make mongodb-bridge capable of reconfiguring oplog.rs automatically [per kristina's example](http://www.kchodorow.com/blog/2011/04/20/simulating-network-paritions-with-mongobridge/)